 - Economic damages can be measured through receipts, lost wages, etc.

 To receive compensation for damages, you must present evidence to the Hearing Examiner at the Hearing on the Merits.
-To learn more about how to submit evidence read our brochure called Gathering Information Before Your Hearing on the Merits: The Discovery Process.
+To learn more about how to submit evidence read: The Discovery Process.

 Trying to Show the Hearing Examiner that You Suffered Damages